jhucsf/spring2020/assign/assign01.md

 `apintDestroy`: Deallocates the memory used by the `ApInt` instance pointed-to by the `ap` parameter.

+`apintGetBits`: Returns a `uint64_t` value containing 64 bits of the binary representation of the `ApInt` instance pointed to by `ap`.
+The parameter `n` indicates which bits to return.
+If `n` is 0, bits 0..63 are returned, if `n` is 1 bits 64..127 are returned, etc.  The function should be prepared to handle arbitrarily large values of `n`.

 `apintHighestBitSet`: Returns the position of the most significant bit set to 1 in representation of the `ApInt` pointed to by `ap`.
 As a special case, returns -1 if the `ApInt` instance pointed to by `ap` represents the value 0.

 `apintLshift`: Returns a pointer to an `ApInt` instance formed by shifting each bit of the `ApInt` instance pointed to by `ap` one position to the left.